SyedDanialImtiaz/my-FYP-2025/README.md

 - [✅] get videos frames
 - [✅] reattach the frames to get original video
 - [✅] find open source face recognition algorithm
-- [❌] research on watermarking algo
+- [✅] research on watermarking algo
 - [❌] fix audio missing after stitching
 - [❌] put the watermark on faces
 - [❌] decrease face detection inaccuracy
 - [❌] make own datasets
 - [❌] find open source face swapper/deepfake program
 - [❌] if faces in frames are less than 0.5 sec, ignore the face
+- [❌] make faces index not change for each faces in video

 ## How to Run Program